mariateresachaves/BigBlueButton/ESOF-DOCS/Requirements/Use Case Diagram.md

 * **annotate on files** like a whiteboard;
 * **share desktop**.

-Below there's a use case diagram to re
+Below there's a use case diagram to represent the actions that the user can perform on the system.

 ![Use Case Diagram](images/UseCaseDiagram.png "Use Case Diagram")